Post-Separation Co-parenting Apps: Can they help families avoid conflict?

 • Professor Bruce Smyth, Australian National University (Chief Investigator)

-• Professor Jason Payne, University of Wollongong (Chief Investigator)
+• Professor Jason Payne, Griffith University (Chief Investigator)

 • Dr Genevieve Heard, Relationships Australia Victoria (Partner Investigator)

-• Relationships Australia Canberra and Regions (Partner Investigator)
+• Dr Glenn Althor, Relationships Australia Canberra and Regions / NSW (Partner Investigator)

 • Michelle Irving, Australian National University (Senior Research Officer)